Links on Android Authority may earn us a commission. Learn more.

 Xbox Series X review: The verdict

 The Xbox Series X is a fantastic gaming machine that, when paired with Xbox Game Pass, represents arguably the best balance of raw power and value for money of any new console ever released.
-For a vast majority of players, though, there isn’t a compelling reason to buy one… not yet at least.

 The Xbox Series X feels like a classic console, but it's missing classic games at launch.